awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/iam/README.md

 Amazon IAM enables you to manage access to AWS services and resources securely.

 ## Code examples
+In this workspace, you can find the following AWS SDK for JavaScript version 3 (v3) examples for IAM:
 ### Scenario examples
 - [Create an IAM user and assume a role with Amazon Security Token Service (STS)](scenarios/src/iam_basics.js)